lihkin213/dns-svcs/permitted-networks.md

 DNS Services is a global service, therefore you may add permitted networks (for example, a VPC) from any {{site.data.keyword.cloud}} region.
 This request adds the network to the DNS zone, thereby giving the network access to the zone.
 You may add up to 10 permitted networks to a DNS zone.

-- If you are not already on the Zone Details page, navigate there by selecting the desired zone from the table on the DNS Zones page.
+- Select the desired zone from the table on the DNS Zones page.
-- Select the **Permitted Networks** tab
+- Select the **Permitted Networks** tab.
-- Click the **Add Network** button
+- Click the **Add Network** button.
-- In the side panel, select the region of your network from the **Network Region** dropdown
+- In the panel that appears, select the region of your network from the **Network Region** dropdown menu.
-- Select the desired network from the **Network** dropdown that appears
+- Select the desired network from the **Network** dropdown menu that appears.
-- Click **Add Network**
+- Click **Add Network**.

 Adding the same VPC to two DNS Zones of the same name is not allowed.
 {:note}